 Particulate matter (PM) is a complex mixture of extremely small particles suspended in the air.
 The PM includes solid particles and liquid droplets emitted directly into the air by sources such as: power plants, motor vehicles, aircraft, generators, construction activities, fires, and natural windblown dust.
-The PM can include sand, soil, metals, volatile organic compounds (VOC), allergens, and other compounds such as nitrates or sulfates that are formed by condensation or transformation of combustion exhaust.
+The PM can include sand, soil, metals, VOC, allergens, and other compounds such as nitrates or sulfates that are formed by condensation or transformation of combustion exhaust.
 The PM composition and particle size vary considerably depending on the source.
-Generally, PM of health concern is divided into two fractions: PM10, which includes coarse particles with a diameter of 10 micrometers or less, and fine particles less than 2.5 micrometers (PM{2.5}), which can reach the deepest regions of the lungs when inhaled.
+Generally, PM of health concern is divided into two fractions: PM10, which includes coarse particles with a diameter of 10 micrometers or less, and fine particles less than 2.5 micrometers (PM2.5), which can reach the deepest regions of the lungs when inhaled.
 Exposure to excessive PM is linked to a variety of potential health effects.

-2.3 Particulate matter, less than 10 micrometers (PM10)
+2.3 Particulate matter, less than 10 micrometers (PM10) and less than 2.5 micrometers (PM2.5)

-2.3.1 Exposure Guidelines:
+2.3.1 Sample data/Notes: